InfoDevkota/DSA-with-Java/README.md

 ## CircularQueue.java   CircularQueueTest.java
 Circular Queue Implementation Using Array.
 Circular Queue resolves the drawback of the linear queue implementation.
 Ferther reading https://computerit.timeandupdate.com/2018/02/circular-queue-using-array-in-java-dsa.html

+## LinkedListTest.java
+Linked List in java.
+Insertion at first only, Just a try there could be better way. :)